So, you want to get your dance moves on and play some Osu! On your Chromebook!

-But I thought I’d through this out just in case you’re looking for a portable version of Osu that you can bring around with you.
+But I thought I’d through this out just in case you’re looking for a portable version of Osu! that you can bring around with you.
 Yeah, to the park, to the mall, even to the dentists’ office.

 Rather than playing it on your Chromebook, you can play it on your phone.
 Opsu is free and open-source.

 So if you’re just in for a quick game of Osu here and there, Opsu may be a suitable replacement.